1. Previous: Table of Contents

 Archimedes is deciding what to name his constant...

-So you want to be a Kotlin programmer?
+So you want to be a Kotlin developer?

 You’ve come to the right place!

-This book will take you through the fundamentals of Kotlin, gently introducing you to the core concepts of the language, in order to help you become a proficient Kotlin developer.
-Even if you’re a seasoned pro, it’s important to know the fundamentals in order to establish a solid foundation of understanding, so that you can be as effective as possible.
+This book will take you through the fundamentals of Kotlin, gently introducing you to the most important concepts of the language in order to help you become a proficient Kotlin developer.
+Even if you’re a seasoned professional, it’s important to know the fundamentals in order to establish a solid foundation of understanding so that you can be as effective as possible.

 Your adventure starts here in Chapter 1, where we’ll cover the basics of variables, expressions, and types.